T-Mobile myTouch 4G Slide: Processor and memory

+The myTouch 4G Slide came with 1GB internal memory storage.
 The myTouch 4G Slide features a 1.2 GHz dual-core Snapdragon S3 (Adreno 220 GPU) processor and 768 MB RAM, and supports up to a 32 GB MicroSD card (an 8 GB card typically comes with the phone).

 Cameras

 The myTouch 4G Slide features a rear-facing 8-megapixel camera capable of recording 1080p video at 30 frames per second, with a dual flash that helps illuminate objects in low-light conditions.
 The built-in camera software comes with features including Sweepshot, Burstshot, HDR (high dynamic range), and zero shutter lag.
 In addition, the myTouch 4G Slide has a VGA camera on the front of the device designed for video calls and self-portraits; it is allowed to be used by other applications.

-The camera has been highly praised by various reviewers.
-Notably, the technology blog Gizmodo suggested that the myTouch 4G Slide's camera was "the best camera phone ever".
+The technology blog Gizmodo stated that the myTouch 4G Slide was "the best camera phone ever".
+CNET noted that camera lag which contrasted T-Mobile's claims.